EloiseIsobelPearce/EloiseIsobelPearce/README.md

 - 👋 Hi, I’m @EloiseIsobelPearce
-- I'm a python developer
-- 👀 I’m interested in musical analysis, machine learning and data science
+- 👀 I’m a python developer interested in musical analysis, machine learning and data science
 - 🌱 I’m currently developing my understanding of python and java
 - 💞️ Let me know if you have any top tips!
 - A bit of fun - @eloisemakesmusic (instagram)